Welcome to my first ever #FessUpFriday blog series post. To begin the series, I felt it was only right for me to ‘fess up’ first…

 I ran out of the kitchen to find J, he was upstairs in his room playing obliviously with some Lego.
 I asked him what he had worn for PE that day.
 J casually looked at me and explained “I wore my black shorts Mummy.
 I just don’t understand why your knickers were inside of them.
 Don’t worry though the teacher sorted it out”.
 THE TEACHER!?
 THE TEACHER SAW MY KNICKERS!?
 I stood on the landing, mouth gaping open wishing the World would swallow me up.

-Somehow whilst rushing the laundry in my ridiculous attempt to be some kind of Super Mum, I managed to miss my rather gigantic Granny Pants (how the hell could anyone miss those I haven’t a clue, I blame it on lack of sleep…) hiding inside my sons shorts and had packed them into his PE kit for him to share with a class of thirty five-year olds, his Teacher and two Learning Support Assistants.
-As it turns out, they all saw the funny side of my fuck up, I however am still shame faced to this day.
+Somehow whilst rushing the laundry in my ridiculous attempt to be some kind of Super Mum, I managed to miss my rather gigantic Granny Pants (how on earth could anyone miss those I haven’t a clue, I blame it on lack of sleep…) hiding inside my sons shorts and had packed them into his PE kit for him to share with a class of thirty five-year olds, his Teacher and two Learning Support Assistants.
+As it turns out, they all saw the funny side of my failure, I however am still shame faced to this day.
 So much for Super Mum, I’m more ‘Stupid-Mum’.